Asked Questions about the Good Neighbor Next Door Program.

 minimum housing needs, then always try to take advantage of the opportunity.

-It is only a three year commitment and then you can sell the home, keep
+There is only a 36-42 month occupancy commitment and then you can sell

-it as a rental, or live in it as long as you want.
-Most GNND participants
+the home, keep it as a rental, or live in it as long as you want.
+Some

-live in their homes well beyond the three year residency requirement.
+GNND participants live in their homes well beyond the three year residency

 7) Where do I obtain